FelixSchwarz/mailqueue-runner/README.md

-## Non-goals
+### Non-goals

  - No code to actually generate an email (e.g. from a template, add attachments, ...)
  - Not suited for high volume message sending as every message is stored on the (slow) file system.
-I aim for maybe 100 messages per minute but if you want to go way higher you need to
+I aim for maybe 100 messages per minute but if you want to go way higher you'll need to find a different solution.

+### Tested Python versions

+I use [Travis](https://travis-ci.com/FelixSchwarz/mailqueue-runner) to run the test suite.
+Hopefully this means all tested versions are suitable for production.
+At the moment I support Python 2.7 and Python 3.4-3.7.

 ### License